 - Repayment of all medical expenses resulting from medical negligence.
 It’s important to remember that most medical malpractice plaintiffs were patients before the events in question took place, so they will likely still need to pay for their original costs of treatment.
 However, if an incident of medical negligence results in the plaintiff needing additional surgeries, corrective procedures, or a more prolonged hospital stay, the plaintiff can sue for these expenses.

 - Lost income or lost earning capacity.
 Medical negligence may cause a plaintiff to miss work for an extended time, and in some cases, a plaintiff’s injuries may prevent him or her from resuming work at all.
 Plaintiffs can sue for the wages they would have earned in the missed time or reasonably expected to earn in the future had the injury not occurred.

 - Pain and suffering.
 Again, expert witness testimony is incredibly valuable to plaintiffs in medical negligence lawsuits.
 A judge will consider the physical pain and mental distress a plaintiff suffered to award an appropriate figure.

 - Punitive damages.
 As the name suggests, punitive damages exist to “punish” defendants for gross negligence or recklessly dangerous or intentional acts.

 Medical malpractice lawsuits are notoriously complex and time-consuming, so it’s wise to hire an attorney with the experience and resources to handle all of the details of your case.
-If you’ve suffered injuries or other damages due to medical negligence in Arizona, contact the Bode & Collins team today to start building a case.
+If you’ve suffered injuries or other damages due to medical negligence in Arizona, contact The Law Office of Chris Bode today to start building a case.
 We’ll assess your options and let you know what you may expect from a settlement or trial award.